Azure/azure-sdk-for-python/sdk/storage/azure-storage-queue/samples/README.md

 # Azure Storage Queues client library for Python Samples

 These are code samples that show common scenario operations with the Azure Storage Queue client library.
+The async versions of the samples (the python sample files appended with `_async`) show asynchronous operations with queues and require Python 3.5 or later.

 ## Contents